Clinical Research Methods

 Applicants to the program must hold a doctoral degree in a clinical discipline or public health field.
 Recent applicants have included physicians, nurses, dentists, pharmacists, and other healthcare professionals who desire careers or are actively engaged in clinical research.
 An applicant's undergraduate training should include a one-semester course in calculus.

-Applications are due on April 15th to begin studies the following summer or fall.
-Critical evaluation of each application will involve in-depth review of all components of the Mailman School's application, including transcripts from college and graduate school; a curriculum vitae; a personal statement detailing the applicant's reasons for seeking clinical research training; and three letters of reference.
+Applications are due on April 1st of each calendar year, to begin studies the following summer or fall, and include transcripts from college and graduate school, a curriculum vitae, a personal statement detailing the applicant's reasons for seeking clinical research training, and three letters of reference.